bertiewooster/bertiewooster.github.io/_posts/2024-05-01-Tautomer-Sources-Comparison.md

     iterable2: list | tuple,
     filler="",
 ) -> Iterable:
-    """Align the second iterable under the first (in columns), using the filler for items in list1 not in list2, for example:
+    """Align the second iterable under the first (in columns), using the filler for items in iterable1 not in iterable2, for example:

     input:
-    list1: a,  c,  b
+    iterable1: a,  c,  b
-    list2: a,  f,  c,  e,  d
+    iterable2: a,  f,  c,  e,  d

     output:
-    list2: a,  c, "",  f,  e,  d
+    iterable2: a,  c, "",  f,  e,  d

     Note that no other ordering is applied to either input iterable, and items in the second which are not in the first will be kept in their input order.
     If you want them to be ordered in some way, for example alphabetically, order them before calling this function.

-    :param list1: Template list
+    :param iterable1: Template iterable
-    :param list2: List to be aligned under the template list
+    :param iterable2: Iterable to be aligned under the template iterable
-    :param filler: The filler entry to use to provide an "empty" column to align list2 under list1; default is empty string but can be a number or anything else
+    :param filler: The filler entry to use to provide an "empty" column to align iterable2 under iterable1; default is empty string but can be a number or anything else
-    :returns: Aligned list2 such that its entries will line up under the same values in list1, or be placed to the right if they are not in list1
+    :returns: Aligned iterable2 such that its entries will line up under the same values in iterable1, or be placed to the right if they are not in iterable1
     """
-    # If either list has no elements, return the initial iterable2
+    # If either iterable has no elements, return the initial iterable2
     if any([len(iterable1) == 0, len(iterable2) == 0]):
         return iterable2